 Not only does cybercrime affect businesses and organizations, but its repercussions are felt on a greater scale, too.
-According to The Center for Strategic and International Studies, nearly $600 billion is lost to cybercrime each year—that’s nearly one percent of global GDP.
+According to The Center for Strategic and International Studies, nearly $1 trillion is lost to cybercrime each year—a more than 50 percent increase from 2018.

 “Cybersecurity is one of the hottest fields today,” says Jose Sierra, associate director of Northeastern’s Master of Science in Cybersecurity program.
 “There’s a substantial demand for these professionals, and a considerable shortage of talent.”